 - Dark Heart High has Yuri wear the uniform from her old school, until her father orders Dark Heart's school uniform as a gift to her.
 It's also a minor plot point/hint to who the "new" boy is, later on, when Bala is unwrapped for the school competition.
 In both cases, though, it's a quirk specific to them: while Dark Heart High has a uniform, Yuri and Bala are the only ones who wear either version of it; there doesn't seem to be a rule requiring it.

-- Before coming to Australia following his parents' divorce, Michael Hutchence of INXS attended a private school in Hong Kong, and wore that uniform after relocating to Australia with his mother.
+- Before his parents' divorce, Michael Hutchence of INXS attended a private school in Hong Kong, and wore that uniform after relocating to Australia with his mother.
 He got beaten up his first day of school for being an "outsider", but a couple of other students came to his rescue.
-One of them was his future bandmate, Andrew Farriss.
+One of them was his future bandmate and songwriting partner, Andrew Farriss.